Before you throw your old matted lace wig in the trash can, try this!

-Here is who you can revive and revitalize your lace wig using what we call the Bleach Bath Method.
+Here is how you can revive and revitalize your lace wig using what we call the Bleach Bath Method.

 Bleach Bath Method to Revive an Old Lace Wig